Home » CV examples » Human resources » HR Advisor CV examples

 Here’s how to structure your HR Advisor CV:

-- Core skills – Highlight strengths that are tailored precisely to the job you’re looking for.
+• Core skills – Focus your strongest skills that are tailored precisely to the job you’re looking for – concisely list them with some brief bullet points.

-- Additional info – Optionally, mention professional memberships or hobbies that emphasise your enthusiasm for the role.
+• Additional info – You can optionally outline the professional memberships or hobbies that emphasise your enthusiasm for the role.

 HR Advisor CV format